asavagar/uk-covid19-firm-creation/content/post/2021-10-22_greenIndustries/index.md

  - Yannis Galanakis
 ---

-COP26 climate conference in Glasgow soon, we measure firm creation in sectors with "green jobs".
+Soon COP26 climate conference takes place in Glasgow and we measure firm creation in sectors with "green jobs".

 <!--more-->